Leafwing-Studios/fop-rules/docs/character-options/classes/shaman.md

 At level 10, your connection to the fonts allows you to carefully scout areas

 When you use the Commune downtime activity, choose an arena (or other important area) that exists within the font of power.
-You learn:
+You learn the danger level of that area, as well as:

 - the arena's topology
 - the arena's general construction